Hobbywing XeRun V10 G5 vs V10 G4R comparison: What's Changed?

 Shaft Diameter (mm) 3.175 3.175

+IV.
 Should You Upgrade from G4R to G5?

 If you're racing competitively and looking for every legal advantage, the G5 is a compelling upgrade.
 The combination of more power, better efficiency, improved cooling, adjustable Hall timing, and lower weight makes it a well-rounded improvement over the G4R in virtually every measurable category.